-The company also own two sawmills in Scotland and Wales, from where timber is sent either plain to be turned into fence panels, or as component parts pre-cut to size which are then assembled in Kidderminster into panels for various products.
+The company also owns two sawmills in Scotland and Wales, from where timber is sent either plain to be turned into fence panels, or as component parts pre-cut to size which are then assembled in Kidderminster into panels for various products.
 Alternatively, some smaller products are brought in ready assembled.

-On being shown around, the visitors were left in no doubt that Forest are one of the UK's biggest manufacturers of structures such as garden sheds, workshops, arbours, log cabins and summerhouses.
+On being shown around, the visitors were left with no doubt that Forest are one of the UK's biggest manufacturers of structures such as garden sheds, workshops, arbours, log cabins and summerhouses.
 Their collection of fencing panels, trellis and gates are second to none and other products range from decking to raised beds.

-When a customer buys these products through GardenSite, they are picked and moved from storage to the loading / transport area ready to be sent out to locations all over the UK.
-Unsurprisingly this is an extremely busy area where team work and efficient logistics are all important.
+When a customer buys these products through GardenSite, they are picked and moved from storage to the loading/transport area ready to be sent out to locations all over the UK.
+Unsurprisingly this is an extremely busy area where teamwork and efficient logistics are all important.